 Free First Checked Bag – The cardholder and up to 3 travel companions on the same reservations, who have purchased Blue fares, will each receive their first checked bag free on JetBlue-operated flights that do not include first checked bag free.
 All ticket purchases must be made with your JetBlue Plus Card, and the primary cardmember’s TrueBlue member number must be entered at the time of booking.

-Unlike Delta and American, JetBlue says that you do need to pay for the ticket with your JetBlue Plus card to get the free bag benefit.
-If you’re a family of four and each of you are checking bags, this benefit alone is worth $200 just for one trip.
+Unlike Delta and American, JetBlue says that you need to pay for the ticket with your JetBlue Plus card to get the free bag benefit.
+If you’re a family of four and each of you is checking a bag, this benefit alone is worth $280 just for one round trip.

 10% Rebate on Redeemed Points – You’ll get 10% of the points back every time you redeem them.
 So if you use 25,000 points for a ticket, you’ll receive 2,500 points back (usually within 4-6 weeks).